Skewwl/reading-notes/class03.md

 - What does .map() return?

+A new array with each element being the result of the callback function.

 - If I want to loop through an array and display each value in JSX, how do I do that in React?